5-Data Manipulation

 purchaseData <- purchaseData %>% mutate(High_Shipping = (Shipping_Cost > 100))

-#view your dataframe
+#view your data frame

 purchaseData %>% head(5)